MATLAB Command Line

 Demonstration

-Click on the Stop button or select Stop from the Simulation menu of the diagram to stop the model.
-The Stop item of the QUARC menu may also be used.
+button or select from the menu of the diagram to stop the model.
+The item of the menu may also be used.
 Note that according to the defaults set in this model, the viewer will not close when the model stops.

 By modifying the Camera Position constant to an integer between 0 and 3 inclusive, you can change the camera to different views.